 - Test for Distortion of the Line – If you find a cheap lens with no distortion, it will be a good choice.

 Bonus Tip: Remember that it is not the brand of the lens that count.
 You should always check the lens of every positive lens you buy.
 This will make sure that you buy the lens for its quality not for anything else.

 When it comes to your eyesight, make sure to buy the best.
 The best does not mean that you should buy the most expensive one.
-There are cheap glasses out there that are distortion free and it will be way more worth your money.
+There are cheap glasses out there that are distortion-free and it will be way more worth your money.

-The only reason why you will buy expensive ones is because you might need a stronger one than over the counter ones, you have an existing medical condition that needs attention especially if it involved your eyes, if your eyes have a different grade, if you can’t find a good cheap lens with no distortion.
+The only reason why you will buy expensive ones is that you might need a stronger one than over the counter ones, you have an existing medical condition that needs attention especially if it involved your eyes, if your eyes have a different grade, if you can’t find a good cheap lens with no distortion.

 And if you are looking for features that cheap lens don’t usually have such as: being lightweight, extreme durability and designs.